2019 Gold Nugget

 Yvonne Acosta, B.S.in Nursing 1983, M.S.N in Nursing-Maternal

-As a lawyer, Yvonne Acosta might seem an unlikely choice for the Gold Nugget Award from UTEP’s School of Nursing.
+As a lawyer, Yvonne Acosta might seem an unlikely choice for the Gold Nugget Award from UTEP’s College of Nursing.
 After graduating from UTEP, she worked at an El Paso hospital in various capacities, including staff nurse and patient educator in newborn and obstetrics nursing.
 She also served as an associate professor of nursing at UTEP.
 Ms. Acosta also became an advocate for those in the profession of nursing.
 Ms. Acosta also received a law degree from ST. Mary’s University in San Antonio in 1995 in order to defend and protect doctors and nurses from liability challenges.

 Gloria Bombach, B.S. in Nursing, 1977